Architecture

 At the moment, adding a new course involves a few manual steps:

-2. Author your changes.
+- Author your changes.
 If you started from the template repo, the only required changes you'll need to make are adding your notebooks and data, adding any dependencies to either requirements.txt or the Dockerfile, and ensuring that the Dockerfile copies your notebooks and data into the ${NB_USER} home directory.
+Sometimes this will be done for you by the course authors.

-• Here's an example PR which added a new course called uai_source-uai.intro: https://github.com/mitodl/ol-infrastructure/pull/3630
+GPU_ENABLED_COURSESindynamicImageConfig.py - Here's an example PR which added a new course called

-6. Once started, it's good practice to run the entire notebook.
+- Lastly, open the link and run the entire notebook.
 This will help you catch any dependency issues or let you know if the notebook uses too much memory to execute.
+See the Troubleshooting section for more details on common failure modes you might encounter.

 Updating an Existing Course